jasongrimes/fretboardfoundation/_chapters/020-chords/110-color-chords.md

 and can be substituted for chords of either quality.

-These chords are often created as side effects of a melody line, or of short riffs and flourishes.
+These chords are often created as side effects of a melody line, or in short riffs and flourishes.

 ### sus2